HelpBot Assistant

 Filtering events

-Filtering events allow you to customize grid behavior when filtering is applied.
-You can prevent filtering for specific columns, display messages to users, or perform other actions to suit your application requirements.
+Filtering events allow customization of grid behavior when filtering is applied.
+Filtering can be prevented for specific columns, messages displayed to users, or other actions performed to suit application requirements.

 Implement filtering events using available events such as actionBegin and actionComplete.
-These events allow you to intervene in the filtering process and customize it as needed.
+These events enable intervention in the filtering process and customization as needed.

 import { Component, OnInit, ViewChild } from '@angular/core';